sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ### zoekt-webserver

 ```
-Runs searches from in-memory indexes and disk.
+Runs searches from indexes stored in memory and disk.
-The indexes are also persisted to disk to avoid re-indexing on startup.
+The indexes are persisted to disk to avoid re-indexing on startup.
 Lives inside the indexed-search pod in a Kubernetes deployment.
 ```

+> NOTE: Adding more CPU and memory will help speed up searches

 | Replica     |                                                         |
 | :---------- | :------------------------------------------------------ |